Concept · article 03 of 18

 • Statistics — insights, charts, ranking, all single-location.

-Your last-picked location is stored in a cookie + localStorage.
-Closing the tab and coming back later drops you back on the same location.
-Switching device — phone vs desktop — defaults you to your first location, then remembers your pick on that device too.
+Yes.
+Your last-picked location is stored in a cookie and localStorage, so closing the tab and coming back later drops you straight back on the same shop.
+Switching device — phone versus desktop — defaults you to your first location, then remembers your pick on that device too.
+If you delete or archive your last-picked location, the next page load drops you on your first available one, so you never end up on a "no location" screen.

 If you delete your last-picked location (or it gets archived), the next page load drops you on your first available location instead.
 You'll never end up on a "no location" screen.